antialamas/linear-optics/README.md

 In main.cpp, we demonstrate how to use the LinearOpticalTransform object.
 We simulate the action of a Mach-Zehnder interferometer acting on a simple optical quantum state.
 Follow the comments for details.

-Any requests, suggestions, , questions, comments etc, please email
+Write me an email

 jsmith74@tulane.edu

+Feel free to fork, change, modify etc.